 The team at Blackwell Animal Hospital is comprised of highly trained and experienced animal health professionals who have a genuine love for working with pets.
 Our staff treats every patient with the highest quality of medical care as well as a gentle touch.

 Hayley is the youngest of four siblings and aunt to 8 (soon to be 9) nieces and nephews.
 When she is not driving a combine and tractor during harvest, she enjoys reading, crocheting, golfing, baking, and spending time with family.
-Dr. Bruey lives in Blackwell with her Australian Shepherd Maverick and cat Bru & eventually would like to raise cattle.
+Dr. Bruey lives in South Haven, KS with her fiance and two dogs, Maggie & Maverick, and cat Bru.

 A graduate of Oklahoma State Veterinary College, Ashley’s favorite part of being a veterinarian is the ability to be all of the specialists in one doctor.
 “As a vet, we are often dentists, anesthetists, surgeons, radiologist, clinical pathologists, ER doctors and more!
 If I have to choose my favorite aspect, it is probably cow/calf production medicine.”
 Ashley grew up on a small farm & ranch in Southeastern Oklahoma and is well suited to meet the mixed animal needs of a rural community.

 According to Dr. Senn, “The country & rural lifestyle has always had a special place in my heart.
 Most evenings were spent doing chores & every Sunday was spent in church.
 It wasn’t uncommon to find me with the rejected baby goat kid in a laundry basket in my bedroom or to find me asleep in the shavings next to my show heifer.
 My compassion for animals runs deep.”